cjm96/WDM_GW_wavelets/docs/source/theory.rst

    Animated version of :numref:`fig-WDM_wavelets_TF` looping through all the wavelets.
    Notice in particular the behaviour of the wavelets for :math:`m=0`.

-The discretely sampled WDM wavelets have the following orthonomality properties:
+The discretely sampled WDM wavelets have the following orthonormality properties:

 .. math::